KevinDockx/BlazorAuthenticationAndAuthorization/README.md

+# Update
+This repository should be considered retired.
+Updated versions can be found in two other repositories: https://github.com/KevinDockx/SecuringBlazorClientSideApplications & https://github.com/KevinDockx/SecuringBlazorServerSideApplications

 # Authentication and Authorization in Blazor Applications
 Fully functioning finished sample code for my Authentication and Authorization in Blazor Applications course.